bparanj/hivegrid.dev/tasks.md

 - Setup the AWS credential environment variables for deploy user
 - Run the terraform template
+- Use keyDownload.js to download the PEM file
-- SSH into EC2 instance
+- SSH into EC2 instance using the PEM file
 - Verify

 ### Development Workflow